solana-developers/solana-cookbook/docs/th/guides/retrying-transactions.md

 - Check that the referenced blockhash is within the last 150 blocks
 - Simulate the transaction against the bank slot specified by the `preflightCommitment`

 In the event that any of these three preflight checks fail, `sendTransaction` will raise an error prior to submitting the transaction.
-Preflight checks สามารถ often be the difference between losing a transaction and allowing a client to gracefully handle an error.
+Preflight checks สามารถ often be the difference between losing a transaction และ allowing a client to gracefully handle an error.
 To ensure that these common errors are accounted for, it is recommended that นักพัฒนา keep `skipPreflight` set to `false`.

 ### When to Re-Sign Transactions

 Despite all attempts to rebroadcast, there may be times in which a client is required to re-sign a transaction.
 Before re-signing any transaction, it is **very important** to ensure that the initial transaction’s blockhash has expired.
 If the initial blockhash is still valid, it is possible for both transactions to be accepted by the network.
 To an end-user, this would appear as if they unintentionally sent the same transaction twice.

-In Solana, a dropped transaction สามารถ be safely discarded once the blockhash it references is older than the `lastValidBlockHeight` received from `getLatestBlockhash`. นักพัฒนา should keep track of this `lastValidBlockHeight` by querying [`getEpochInfo`](https://docs.solana.com/developing/clients/jsonrpc-api#getepochinfo) and comparing with `blockHeight` in the response.
+In Solana, a dropped transaction สามารถ be safely discarded once the blockhash it references is older than the `lastValidBlockHeight` received from `getLatestBlockhash`. นักพัฒนา should keep track of this `lastValidBlockHeight` by querying [`getEpochInfo`](https://docs.solana.com/developing/clients/jsonrpc-api#getepochinfo) และ comparing with `blockHeight` in the response.
 Once a blockhash is invalidated, clients may re-sign with a newly-queried blockhash.

 ## Acknowledgements

-Many thanks to Trent Nelson, [Jacob Creech](https://twitter.com/jacobvcreech), White Tiger, Le Yafo, [Buffalu](https://twitter.com/buffalu__), and [Jito Labs](https://twitter.com/jito_labs) for their review and feedback.
+Many thanks to Trent Nelson, [Jacob Creech](https://twitter.com/jacobvcreech), White Tiger, Le Yafo, [Buffalu](https://twitter.com/buffalu__), และ [Jito Labs](https://twitter.com/jito_labs) for their review และ feedback.